hgdeoro/py-arduino/README.md

     $ . virtualenv/bin/activate
     $ pip install -r requirements.txt

+To run the tests against the emulator:

+    $ python -m py_arduino.tests.test_all_functions /dev/ARDUINO_EMULATOR

+or against a real Arduino:

+    $ python -m py_arduino.tests.test_all_functions /dev/ttyACM0

 <!--
 The recommended way to install py-arduino is using pip and/or virtualenv.